-This vegan breakfast salad is the perfect way to start your day, with deliciously addictive coconut bacon made without liquid smoke.
+This vegetarian breakfast salad is the perfect way to start your day, with deliciously addictive coconut bacon made without liquid smoke.

 - 1 Recipe Coconut Bacon (below)